-In Year 7, we transition into secondary English with the study of a coming-of-age novel, before focusing on what makes a great story and how writers from different backgrounds use writing to express themselves.
+In Year 7, we transition into secondary English with the study of a coming-of-age novel, before focusing on what makes a great story (taking inspiration from Greek mythology) and how writers present gender roles.

-Half Term Focus 1 Treasure Island - Students will transition into secondary English with a study of the bildungsroman genre (the 'coming-of-age' novel), reading the classic text, 'Treasure Island'.
+Half Term Focus 1 Treasure Island - Students will transition into secondary English with a study of the bildungsroma genre (the 'coming-of-age' novel), reading the classic text, 'Treasure Island'.
 2 Treasure Island - Students will transition into secondary English with a study of the bildungsroman genre (the 'coming of age' novel), reading the classic text, 'Treasure Island'.
 3 Classical Concepts - students will learn about the foundation od story telling in our culture, which originated with ancient Greek mythology.
 They will learn why ancient myths are still inspiring us today, and what exactly makes a compelling story, using 'The Odyssey' as a companion text.
 4 Classical Concepts - students will learn about the foundation od story telling in our culture, which originated with ancient Greek mythology.
 They will learn why ancient myths are still inspiring us today, and what exactly makes a compelling story, using 'The Odyssey' as a companion text.
-5 Literature in Colour - Students will read texts which express the experiences of writers from all backgrounds - learning how the highs and lows of life are articulated, using 'Things Fall Apart' as a companion text.
-6 Literature in Colour - Students will read texts which express the experiences of writers from all backgrounds - learning how the highs and lows of life are articulated, using 'Things Fall Apart' as a companion text.
+5 Women hold up half the sky: Gender representations in Literature.
+Students will explore how gender roles have been depicted through time and how different writers used the power of the pen to stand up for equality.
+Their learning in this unit is supported by 'A Doll's House' as a companion text.
+6 Women hold up half the sky: Gender representations in Literature.
+Students will explore how gender roles have been depicted through time and how different writers used the power of the pen to stand up for equality.
+Their learning in this unit is supported by 'A Doll's House' as a companion text.

-- Students revise key knowledge using the Carousel platform. - Useful resources: https://www.bbc.co.uk/bitesize/subjects/z3kw2hv - Students are expected to spend 30 minutes per week on their homework.
+- Students revise key knowledge using the Carousel platform. - Students are expected to spend 30 minutes per week on their homework.